 The main reason to pause your debt snowball is to avoid going deeper into debt.
 Here are specific scenarios that fall under that umbrella.

 Stop everything!
 The debt snowball should not be a priority at the moment.
 Your mission is survival.
 This should go without saying, right?

 Please just pay the minimum on your debts until you can cover your basic living expenses— rent/mortgage, utilities, groceries, gas for the car, etc.—with ease.
 Then you can reintroduce a little fun to your budget, e.g. occasionally dining out and a Netflix subscription.
 Having a little fun is crucial for your happiness.

 After that, you can restart the debt snowball.
 I know it sucks to not be able to crush debt like you want, but it’s better than not having a roof over your head or food in your belly.

 If you can’t make minimum payments on your debts, then please pick up the phone.
 Call your creditors and try to work out something.
 Who knows?
 They might put you on a lower payment plan, move your payment date back, eliminate fees or let you pause payments due to hardship.
 They can’t help you if you don’t alert them to your situation.

 YOU MAY ALSO LIKE: The 5 Most Important Things I Did To Organize My Finances as a Newbie

 Scenario 1: Your emergency fund is non-existent.
 No bueno.
 Pump your brakes!

-You can’t be out here without a cash cushion to cover your basic costs when a recession hits or cover your car insurance deductible in case you get into an accident.
+You can’t be out here without a cash cushion to cover your basic costs when a recession hits or cover your car insurance deductible in case of an accident.